isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

   - This password is your COSMIC password, please avoid reusing any other password

-* If you are not sure what a "Google ID" is, it is the name associated wth a  "Google account", this includes any gmail address
+* If you are not sure what a "Google ID" is, it is the name associated with a  "Google account", this includes any Gmail address

   - If you do not already have a Google account, you can `create one <https://accounts.google.com/SignUp?hl=en>`_